cspannos/native-rollups-website/docs/index.md

 # Introduction

-### Redefining Ethereum Scalability
+### Redefining Ethereum Rollup Security

-Welcome to the **Native Rollups** website—an open source initiative advancing a new approach where rollups are native to the Ethereum protocol, streamlining execution, fostering seamless integration between Layer 1 and Layer 2 solutions and unlocking full Ethereum L1 security.
+Welcome to the **Native Rollups** website, an open source initiative advancing a new approach where rollups are native to the Ethereum protocol, streamlining execution, fostering seamless integration between Layer 1 and Layer 2 solutions and unlocking full Ethereum L1 security.

 ## What Are Native Rollups?